 Cultures and conflicts of human societies

-Nature and Civilization
+Nature and civilization

 Nature is pre-existing to culture, which manifests itself only with the appearance of the first human societies.
 Today we live in a heavily anthropized planet, but we can still imagine how the world could be three or four million years ago, before the ancestors of man appeared.
 That planet existed and hosted a wide variety of living forms.
-Today there are very few areas on the Earth that are not influenced by human presence, apart from inhospitable sites such as deserts and Antarctica: by observing what happens in these areas, we can have an idea of the appearance of the natural world and of the behavior of the living forms in the absence of man and civilization.
+Today there are very few areas on Earth that are not influenced by human presence, apart from inhospitable sites such as deserts and Antarctica: by observing what happens in those areas, we can have an idea of the appearance of the natural world and of the behavior of the living forms in the absence of man and civilization.
 We use the term civilization to indicate an advanced culture that involves a significant number of humans for a long historical period.
 Moreover, we associate to it the creation of a set of buildings and works, a complex and differentiated social organization, and a form of transmission of information by writing or by other means.
 We are then inclined to think that the civilization par excellence is our present western civilization, strengthened by the achievements of scientific knowledge, by technology and by the processing activities carried on through industry and work.
 But in the world there are, even today, different cultures, and so many others have existed in the past: each of them had and has a meaning and a huge value for those who are part of it.

 Today, we humans are so accustomed and integrated into our social and cultural life to even feel as natural the human need to join in cultural societies.
-It is not so: the human need to associate and create culture exists, of course, but originates from the psyche, not from Nature.
-At present, over seven billion human beings live on this planet.
+It is not so: the human need to associate and create culture exists, of course, but originates from the psyche, not from nature.
+At present, over eight billion human beings live on this planet.
 To feed such a large number of people, it is necessary to transform a good part of the Earth's land into a soil that can be used for farming and animal husbandry.
-This transformation has always been felt by the cultures based on the respect for Nature and its sacredness as a desecration, and in fact the natural equilibrium must be altered to ensure the reproduction and maintenance of an ever increasing number of human beings.
+This transformation has always been felt by the cultures based on the respect for nature and its sacredness as a desecration, and in fact the natural balance must be altered to ensure the reproduction and maintenance of an ever increasing number of human beings.
 The American Indians, for example, were shocked by the incredible amount of white men pouring into their territories.

-Conflict between Nature and Civilization
+Conflict between nature and civilization

 Conflicts between different cultures